14. Interfacing compiled code (**)#

 Author a C function named table2 that computes a two-way contingency table.

-Data frames (Chapter 12) are lists of m vectors of identical lengths n or matrices of n rows for some n and m.
+Data frames (Chapter 12) are lists of the S3 class data.frame featuring, for some n and m, m vectors of identical lengths n or matrices of n rows.
 The character vectors stored in the row.names and names attributes give the n row and m column labels.
-They are objects of S3 class "data.frame".

 We process data frames as ordinary lists.
-However, in many applications, it is enough to write functions that accept ordinary numeric matrices instead.
+However, assuming we only want to process numeric data, we can extract the quantitative columns and put them inside a matrix at the R level.
 If element grouping is required, they can be accompanied by a factor or a list of factor variables.
-Do not complicate our lives beyond necessity.
+In many applications, this strategy is good enough.

 Below is a function to generate a pseudorandom bit sequence: